Final A2 prints

 As part of cleaning the collagraph plate and finishing the ink (to reduce water pollution) I experimented with inverting the image and overprinting as I had done in Project 1.3 Urban Abstracts.
 This produced two interesting images that could be developed further.

-I also experimented with cropping in Lightroom to see whether interesting images might be made through cutting and working further into the images that did not work as a final print.
-I will look at these further in Assignment 4.
+I also cropped and cut the less successful prints to see whether interesting images might be made through cutting and working further into the images that did not work as a final print.